HumanAIWorks/logical-enterprise/README.md

 - functions and responsibilities, as logical roles;
 - decisions and their criteria;
-- rules and limits that cannot be broken;
+- rules and limits that should not be broken without explicit exception;
 - living documentation that keeps up with the company’s evolution;
 - continuity of reasoning over time.